gakz/go-demo-hedera-ledger-rest/README.md

 Update server.go file to change the port, if desired.

-End Points
+##End Points
-GET /ledgerMessages - return all messages for the configured topic GET /ledgerMessages/<vin> - return messages for the configured topic filtered by VIN POST /ledgerMessages/ - save message
+GET /ledgerMessages - return all messages for the configured topic

+GET /ledgerMessages/<vin> - return messages for the configured topic filtered by VIN

+POST /ledgerMessages/ - save message

 >  expected format
 >      {
 >        "vin": "GA94234351",
 >        "workdescription": "Oil Change & Tune Up",
 >        "servicer": "Smith Auto Repair",
 >        "technician": "Joe Smith",
 >        "selectedfile": "receipt.jpg"
 >      }

-THe code for the UI used to interact with this REST API is in this [repository](https://github.com/droatl2000/node-demo-ledger-ui)
+The code for the UI used to interact with this REST API is in this [repository](https://github.com/droatl2000/node-demo-ledger-ui)